 JULY 11: DON'T DO THAT!

 An obscure British regulator has hit British Airways and Marriott with huge fines--hundreds of millions of dollars--for their data breaches.
-History--think tarmac holds--has proven that only way to get the travel industry to respond is to make it hurt financially.
+History--think tarmac holds--has proven the only way to get the travel industry to respond is to make it hurt financially.
 So bravo for the regulators.
 Keep punching them in the product section.

 JUNE 27: WHEN IT ALL WENT WRONG ON THE ROAD